mbdevpl/ingit/README.rst

     :target: https://github.com/mbdevpl/ingit/blob/master/NOTICE
     :alt: license

-Tool for managing a large collection of repositories in git.
 If you have 100 git-versioned projects, keeping tabs on everything can be quite troublesome.

 That's where *ingit* comes in.
 It mimics selected git commands, however you can perform the same action on a group of repositories instead of just one.